JohnKendrick/PDielec/Sphinx/pdgui.rst

 by *Save settings*.
 Reload that file to reproduce the session; the calculation input and any materials database referenced by it must still be available.

-The lower text areas report the unit-cell vectors in Angstrom and the frequencies read from the input.
+The lower text areas report the unit-cell vectors in Å and the frequencies read from the input.
 They are outputs, not editable model parameters.
 Frequencies after mass changes and other corrections are shown in the Settings Tab.